Best Moka Pots: Complete Buyer’s Guide

 Why does my moka pot taste bitter?

-Usually overheating and over-extracting at the end.
-Use preheated water, brew on medium-low heat, and stop before aggressive sputtering.
+Usually overheating and over-extracting at the end of the brew.
+Use preheated water, brew on medium-low heat, and remove from heat when the stream turns pale or begins to sputter aggressively.
+Run the base under cold water to stop extraction immediately.

 Can I use a moka pot on induction?